Winter Trail Reports for Langlade County

 Snowmobile Trail Report

-Trail update as of January 13, 2026
+Trail update as of January 16, 2026

-By confirmation of the Langlade County Snow Council, Zone A North Forest Zone of the Langlade County Snowmobile Trail System, including all state funded trails, is scheduled to reopen on Wednesday January 14 at 12:00 pm noon.
+By confirmation of the Langlade County Snow Council, Zone A North Forest Zone of the Langlade County Snowmobile Trail System, including all state-funded trails, is scheduled to reopen on Wednesday, January 14, at 12:00 pm noon.
 In addition, the trail segment between intersections 41A and 42B in Zone B will be open to snowmobile traffic at that time.

 ATVs are not permitted on snowmobile trails until 10 days after the official opening and only when temperatures are below 28°F. ATV use on snowmobile trails will be authorized beginning January 24, 2026, provided conditions allow.
 UTVs are not permitted on the Langlade County Snowmobile Trail System at any time due to machine width and weight.